 This is interactive, give it a shot!
 Too small over here?
 Head over to the main website instead.

 For the train illustrations I wanted to match the minimalist design of Beck styled public transport maps while also including enough detail to properly represent each carriage’s defining elements.
-The final illustrations keep a mostly consistent colour palette and line width while breaking from it where required to emphasise their differences.
+The final illustrations keep a mostly consistent colour palette and line width while breaking from it where required to emphasize their differences.
 All of the train illustrations are based off of schematics sourced from Transit Toronto.

 The code for this project is open source and you can check it out over on my GitHub!
 It’s not anything especially fancy… just a Jekyll website.
 If you’ve found any issues please report them there!